Let's look at the key reasons that are pushing Exact Sciences Corporation (EXAS) to new highs

 Technical Analysis of Exact Sciences Corporation (EXAS)

-Looking closely at Exact Sciences Corporation (NASDAQ: EXAS), its last 5-days average volume was 2.89 million, which is a jump from its year-to-date volume of 2.16 million.
-As of the previous 9 days, the stock’s Stochastic %D was 30.54%.
-Additionally, its Average True Range was 2.44.
+Analysing the last 5-days average volume posted by the [Exact Sciences Corporation, EXAS], we can find that recorded value of 2.43 million was better than the volume posted last year of 2.16 million.
+As of the previous 9 days, the stock’s Stochastic %D was 31.08%.
+Additionally, its Average True Range was 2.42.

-At the time of writing, stock’s 50-day Moving Average is $43.29, while its 200-day Moving Average is $63.17.
-However, in the short run, Exact Sciences Corporation’s stock first resistance to watch stands at $40.59.
-Second resistance stands at $41.28.
-The third major resistance level sits at $42.63.
-If the price goes on to break the first support level at $38.55, it is likely to go to the next support level at $37.20.
-Now, if the price goes above the second support level, the third support stands at $36.51.
+At the time of writing, stock’s 50-day Moving Average is $43.26, while its 200-day Moving Average is $62.57.
+Now, the first resistance to watch is $36.55.
+This is followed by the second major resistance level at $37.40.
+The third major resistance level sits at $37.95.
+If the price goes on to break the first support level at $35.16, it is likely to go to the next support level at $34.61.
+Now, if the price goes above the second support level, the third support stands at $33.76.

 Exact Sciences Corporation (NASDAQ: EXAS) Key Stats